 Enter both a technical abstract and a lay abstract.
-The technical abstract will carryover from the approved LOI and minor edits can be made.
+The technical abstract will carryover from the approved LOI, and minor edits can be made prior to submitting the final proposal.
 The lay abstract should be a clear and concise summary for the general public and media.
-The technical abstract can be a maximum of 500 words (up to 4,000 characters max, including spaces) and the lay abstract should be no more than 250 words (up to 2,000 characters max, including spaces).
+The technical abstract can be a maximum of 4,000 characters including spaces, and the lay abstract should be no more than 2,000 characters including spaces.
 System-generated pages with these items will be included in the application and a separate document does not need to be uploaded.